About

 Clare Smith

-I feel that a great many problems would not have become problems, had the right support been available early enough.
+A great many problems would not have become problems, had the right support been available early enough.
 For children and young people, timely support is particularly important, as help to understand their issues can make an enormous difference, not only to them, but also to everyone in the family.
-The sooner this happens, the better.

-I only provide the kinds of therapeutic support that I would want my own children or family members to receive.
-I use a range of therapeutic approaches, including Eye Movement Desensitisation and Reprocessing (EMDR) Therapy.
+I only provide the kinds of therapeutic support that I would want my own family members to receive.
+I incorporate a range of therapeutic approaches but specialise in Eye Movement Desensitisation and Reprocessing (EMDR) Therapy.

-EMDR Therapy, which traditionally involves eye movements, tactile pulsars, self-tapping, or sounds, but which may also include drumming, jumping, or drawing, enables distressing memories that have been frozen in time as ‘trauma memories’, to be reprocessed into narrative, non-distressing memories.
+EMDR Therapy, which traditionally involves eye movements, tactile pulsars, self-tapping, or bilateral alternating sounds, but which may also include drumming, drawing, storytelling, movement or ‘play’, enables distressing memories that have been frozen in time as ‘trauma memories’ to be reprocessed into narrative, non-distressing memories.

-I work entirely collaboratively, so that we work towards your own goals, at your pace, together.
+I work entirely collaboratively, working with you towards your goals, at your own pace.

 Training